qouteall/imm_ptl_wiki_copy/Portal-Attributes.md

 Optional.
 You can specify a list of commands to be invoked for entities that teleport through this portal.
 The command sender will be the entity that teleported.

-The commands will be invoked with OP permission.
+The commands will be invoked with level-2 permission.
-Using command `/portal set_portal_nbt` command to change this requires OP permission.
+Using command `/portal set_portal_nbt` command to change this requires level-2 permission.

 NBT tag: `commandsOnTeleported`